1991Sebastian/1991Sebastian/README.md

 - 👋 Hi, I’m @1991Sebastian
-- 👀 I’m interested in agile Projects, Python and Data Science
+- 👀 I’m a project lead interssed in agile Projects, Python and Data Science
 - 🌱 I’m currently improving my python skills
 - 📫 How to reach me: send me an email to s.bauer.1991@web.de